-Judgement Retail and retail SME Wholesale and commercial SME Determination of SICR triggers continue to be SICR triggers continue are whether the credit based on client behaviour, client- determined based on client based behaviour scores and behaviour, client internal bank risk of financial judgemental factors.
-Additional rating or risk score, as well as instruments have judgemental triggers that arose judgemental factors, which ilistruments nave due to the impact of Covid-19, includes triggers for industries in increased such as employment in industries distress, which may result in the significantly since in distress have been calibrated client being added to the watch into the current year's SICR list through the bank's ongoing initial recognition triggers.
-Additional enhancements risk management process. incorporated in the current year, These triggers are determined include SICR rules that cater for at a deal and client level and behaviour that had not been are calibrated over time to previously captured.
-These determine what level of updates specifically cater for deterioration is reflective of a performing customers, given the significant increase in credit uncertainty of the length and risk. severity of the third and future waves, and the fact that many customers, particularly in the most severely impacted sectors, have already utilised their emergency savings over the last year and therefore any safety buffers that the customer may have had would be exhausted or close to exhausted.
-Sensitivity staging The move from 12-month expected credit loss to lifetime expected credit loss can result in a substantia I increase in ECL.
-The sensitivity information provided in the table be low details the additional ECL charge to the income statement that the bank would need to recognise if 5% of the gross carrying amount of advances suffered a SICR and were moved from stage 1 to stage 2 as at 31 December 2022.
+Judgement Retail and retail SME Wholesale and commercial SME Determination of SICR triggers continue to be SICR triggers are determined based on client behaviour, client- based on client behaviour, client whether the credit based behaviour scores and internal bank rating or risk risk of financial judgemental factors. score, as well as judgmental in atmum anta hava factors, which includes triggers instruments have for industries in distress, which increased may result in the client being significantly since added to the watch list through the bank's ongoing risk initial recognition management process.
+These triggers are determined at a deal and client level and are calibrated over time to determine what level of deterioration is reflective of a significant increase in credit risk.
+Sensitivity staging The move from 12-month expected credit loss to lifetime expected credit loss can result in a substantia al increase in ECL.
+The sensitivity information provided in the table be low details the additional ECL charge to the income statement tha t the bank would need to recognise if 5% of the gross carrying g amount of advances suffered a SICR and were moved from stage 1 to stage 2 as at 31 December 2023.
 A 5% increase in advances categorised as stage 2 can be viewed as a reasonably possible alternative based on the current economic conditions.